dps923/winter2020/topics/info-project-template-core-data.md

 The CDStack object is a set-it and forget-it object, in that it gets created when the app is loaded, and we just end up using its *context*.

 What is the context?
-Well, as explained in class and in the textbook, it represents a single “object space” or "temporary work area", or a "scratch pad" in an application.
+Well, as explained in class and in the textbook, it represents a single "object space" or "temporary work area", or a "scratch pad" in an application.
 Its primary responsibility is to manage a collection of in-memory objects.
 When we are ready to save changes to persistent storage, we call the "save" method on the context.

 When we do a "fetch", the results are fetched from persistent storage, and are placed in memory in the context.
 Then, for example, we can display the results (on a list).